purdue-orbital/avionics/README.md

    `PurdueOrbital`

    You are now connected to the Pi via SSH.
+You may also be able to type `ssh pi@192.168.5.1` into the command prompt and proceed as follows, but I'm not 100% on that.
 If connection fails, see **Troubleshooting**.

 *  **MacOS Users:** {Not yet determined}